TwoDukes/stable-diffusion-webui-stable-horde/README.md

     - **Spider-Verse Diffusion** (v1): Based on the Into the Spider-Verse movie's animation style
     - **Squishmallow Diffusion** (v1): Squishmallows
     - **Supermarionation** (v2.0): This is a fine-tuned Stable Diffusion model (based on v1.5) trained on screenshots from Gerry Anderson Supermarionation stop motion animation movie, basically from Thunderbirds tv series
-    - **Sygil-Dev Diffusion** (v1): This model is a Stable Diffusion v1.5 fine-tune trained on the Imaginary Network Expanded Dataset.
+    - **Sygil-Dev Diffusion** (v0.1): This model is a Stable Diffusion v1.5 fine-tune trained on the Imaginary Network Expanded Dataset.
 It is an advanced version of Stable Diffusion and can generate nearly all kinds of images, no matter humans, reflections, cities, architecture, fantasy, digital arts, landscapes, or nature views.
     - **Synthwave** (v1): Stable Diffusion model to create images in Synthwave/outrun style
+    - **T-Shirt Diffusion** (v1): Generates t-shirt logos, base model is vintedois-diffusion with additional training on t-shirt logos size 640x640px
     - **Trinart Characters** (v2.0): Derrida (formerly TrinArt Characters v2) is a stable diffusion v1-based model that was further improved on the previous characters v1 model.
 While this is still a versatility and compositional variation anime/manga model like other TrinArt models, when compared to the v1 model, Derrida was focused on more anatomical stability and slightly less on variation due to further multi-epoch training and finetuning.
     - **Tron Legacy Diffusion** (v1): Tron Legacy movie style
     - **Ultraskin** (v0.9): This model will add a LOT of skin detail compared to SD 2.1.
 Sometimes this makes images look more realistic, sometimes less realistic!